 As the JTA is not a legal entity, a separate company, Joint Trade Associations (Contracts) Limited (JTAC), was formed for the express purposes of entering into contracts with third-party organisations for services such as the Compliance Fee administration.
 The Directors and Company Secretary of JTAC are senior representatives of AMDEA, BEAMA, LIA and techUK.

-Last May, Material Focus launched the UK’s latest Recycle Your Electricals campaign, in response to waste electricals being one of the fastest growing waste streams in the world and the UK, losing valuable materials forever to landfill and incineration.
+In 2020, Material Focus launched the UK’s latest Recycle Your Electricals campaign, in response to waste electricals being one of the fastest growing waste streams in the world and the UK, losing valuable materials forever to landfill and incineration.

 The nationwide campaign Recycle Your Electricals is calling on households to stop throwing away and hoarding their unwanted small old electricals – and start reusing and recycling them.